nik-rev/ferrishot/CONTRIBUTING.md

 ## Website

-- `docs/index.html` is the landing page and served at `ferrishot.com`
+- `index.html` is the landing page and served at `ferrishot.com`.
+You can just open this file in the browser
-- `docs/docs/index.html` is created from `mdbook build` in a github action and is served at `ferrishot.com/docs`
+- `docs` is built using `mdbook serve`.
+It is served at `ferrishot.com/docs`